Self-referral – patient information

 14. If you cancel your appointment with less than 48 hours’ notice charges will occur that you will have to pay.
 This will be subject to discretion for unavoidable absence due to illness, travel disruption etc.

-15. You will normally receive a CD containing your images following the appointment (where relevant) and the radiology report will be sent to your nominated GP within 3 working days of the investigation.
+15. You will receive the scan images electronically through your Patient Image Portal and the radiology report will be sent to your nominated GP within 3 working days of the investigation.